Panasonic GX80 Comparison Review

 The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) is a mirrorless interchangeable lens camera that was announced in April 2016 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.8 megapixel.

-The Panasonic GX80 has a Camera Elo of 2343.
+Is the Panasonic GX80 a good camera?
+The GX80 has a Camera Elo of 2357.
 This rating puts the GX80 among the top 50 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the GX80 ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Mirrorless system camera|

 |Micro Four Thirds lenses|

 |122 x 71 x 44 mm, 426 g|